telerik/ajax-docs/controls/grid/data-editing/edit-mode/batch-editing.md

 * **changeCellValue(cell, newCellValue)** – assigns a value to the respective cell

-When firing grid commands by using the **fireCommand** method some commands are detected, canceled and insteadtheir corresponding batch editing client-side functions are called.
+When firing grid commands by using the **fireCommand** method some commands are detected, canceled and instead their corresponding batch editing client-side functions are called.
 Below a list of the handled commands:

 * **Cancel, CancelAll – cancelChanges**